MariaHendrikx/MariaHendrikx/README.md

 - 🌱 Studies
     - 2021-2024: Master of Science in Computer Science and Engineering @DTU (Technical University of Denmark)
     - Fall 2022: Postgraduate in Computer Science @HKU (The University Of Hong Kong)
-    - 2018-2021: Bachelor of Science in Computer Science @UHasselt
+    - 2018-2021: Bachelor of Science in Computer Science @UHasselt (Hasselt University)
-    - 2015-2018: Bachelor of Arts in Classical Music Performance, Violin
+    - 2015-2018: Bachelor of Arts in Classical Music Performance, Violin @LucaSchoolOfArts (Leuven, Belgium)

 🌐 **Visit my Website:** [MariaHendrikx.eu](https://mariahendrikx.eu)